12th Artillery Regiment "Savona": Second Italo-Ethiopian War

 In late summer 1935 the division was sent to Eritrea for the Second Italo-Ethiopian War.
 The regiment deployed to East Africa with three groups with 75/13 mod.
 15 mountain guns, one of which was transferred for the war from the 2nd Artillery Regiment "Metauro" and one from the 7th Artillery Regiment "Curtatone e Montanara".
 In October 1935 the division participated in the capture of Mek'ele.
 From 4 November 1935 the division was stationed in the Adigrat and in December 1936 it fought in the Ādī K’edawīt - Doghea Pass area.
 The division undertook reconnaissance raids towards Ziban Debrī Bota and Celecot.
 On 19 January 1936 the division broke through the Ethiopian defenses and captured several towns in Tembien Province.
 It did not participate in the nearby First Battle of Tembien and acted only in the final stages of Battle of Amba Aradam, capturing Āmba Ālagē on 26 February 1936.
-The regimen then fought in the Second Battle of Tembien, before the entire division moved in March 1936 to the Finarwa - Sek'ot'a region, where it remained until the end of war.
+The regiment then fought in the Second Battle of Tembien, before the entire division moved in March 1936 to the Finarwa - Sek'ot'a region, where it remained until the end of war.

 During the regiment's absence its depot in Capua formed a group with 100/17 mod.
 14 howitzers for the 45th Artillery Regiment "Sila II", which replaced the regiment during its time in East Africa and incorporated the regiment's units left in Italy.
-When the 12th Artillery Regiment "Sila" returned in November 1936 to from the war the 45th Artillery Regiment "Sila II" was disbanded.
+When the 12th Artillery Regiment "Sila" returned in November 1936 from the war the 45th Artillery Regiment "Sila II" was disbanded.
 For its conduct and service in Ethiopia between August 1941 and May 1942 the regiment was awarded a Bronze Medal of Military Valor, which was affixed on the regiment's flag and is depicted on the regiment's coats of arms.

 The regiment consisted now of a command, a command unit, the I Group with 100/17 mod.
 14 howitzers, the II Group with 75/27 mod.
 06 field guns, the IV Group with 75/13 mod.
 15 mountain guns, an anti-aircraft battery with 20/65 mod.
 35 anti-aircraft guns, and a depot.
 On 27 April 1939 the regiment was transferred to the newly formed 55th Infantry Division "Savona" and consequently changed its name to 12th Artillery Regiment "Savona".
 On 1 September of the same year the regiment formed the III Group with 75/27 mod.
 06 field guns, while transferring its IV Group with 75/13 mod.
 15 mountain guns to the 9th Artillery Regiment "Brennero".
 Ten days later the regiment was sent to Libya.